Ken-Mens/Punch_Out/README.md

 <p align="center">
 <img src="https://media4.giphy.com/media/3o7aCTfyhYawdOXcFW/giphy.gif?cid=ecf05e472x8w9x44j1cp82mc9i57gg31kip7xrx6aygmv35k&rid=giphy.gif" width="40%"></p>

-- You can move the  main character using either wasd or arrow keys to walk across the ring.
+- You can move the  main character using either WASD or arrow keys to walk across the ring.
 - Use the F key to strike/punch
 - Use the G key to block/defend